mbrubeck/agate/README.md

    Or download the source code and run `cargo build --release` inside the source repository, then find the binary at `target/release/agate`.

 2. Generate a self-signed TLS certificate and private key.
 For example, if you have OpenSSL 1.1 installed, you can use a command like the following.
-(Replace the hostname with the address of your Gemini server.)
+(Replace the hostname `example.com` with the address of your Gemini server.)

 ```
 openssl req -x509 -newkey rsa:4096 -keyout key.rsa -out cert.pem \
     -days 3650 -nodes -subj "/CN=example.com"
 ```

 3. Run the server.
-You can use the following arguments to specify the locations of the content directory, certificate and key files, IP address and port to listen on, host name to expect in request URLs, and default language code(s) to include in the MIME type for for text/gemini files:
+You can use the following arguments to specify the locations of the content directory, certificate and key files, IP address and port to listen on, host name to expect in request URLs, and default language code(s) to include in the MIME type for for text/gemini files: (Again replace the hostname `example.com` with the address of your Gemini server.)

 ```
 agate --content path/to/content/ \